Top 9 Plant-Based Supplements: A Guide for Vegans and Vegetarians

 Plant-based eaters may derive a small amount of Vitamin D from fortified soy, almond, or rice milk, fortified cereals, or mushrooms, but it is advisable to take vegetarian or vegan supplements with this essential nutrient.

-READ ALSO: How Much Vitamin D Do You Need Per Day?
+Read Also: How Much Vitamin D Do You Need Per Day?

-Calcium
+3. Calcium

 As the body’s most plentiful mineral, calcium is essential for many functions, including building and maintaining strong bones and teeth, supporting the heart, nervous system, and muscles, and reducing the risk of some chronic conditions.

 The richest sources of calcium are dairy products like yogurt, milk, and cheese, however, there are plant-based options like seeds, almonds, leafy greens, beans, tofu, and some fortified cereals.
-Vegetarians that incorporate these foods may have adequate calcium levels but a fully-plant-based regimen without dairy may fall short.
-The best supplements for vegan diet followers will generally include the essential mineral calcium.

-Zinc
+4. Zinc

 Zinc is an essential bodily nutrient that plays a significant role in regulating the metabolism and supporting the immune system.
 This mineral is also important in cellular growth and division, healing wounds, and ensuring an optimal sense of taste and smell, among other functions.